 Now that you know when you are taking your exam, you can begin to prepare.
 Since the EA Exam is broken up into three parts, you have to focus on one section of tax knowledge at a time.
 You are going to need to develop a study plan with a review course that works with your learning style.

 Depending on how much tax preparation experience you have, the amount of time you spend studying with your preparation course will vary.
 You will need to read and understand a lot of information in order to pass, so I suggest spending about 40-60 hours studying for each part.
 Part 2, Businesses, seems to give people the most trouble, so you will need to spend even more time on this section.

 Make sure you spend lots of time with practice questions and mock exams.
 By answering lots of questions in an exam-like environment, you’ll feel much more comfortable on exam day and confident with your expected score since you’ve already tried out a few mock exams.

 Finally… Test Day!

 The day is finally here, and you’ve done all you can to prepare.
-You need to make sure your healthy too, so get plenty of rest and nutrition before your exam.
+You need to make sure you’re healthy too, so get plenty of rest and nutrition before your exam.
 You’ll want to be at your best when you walk into that testing center.
-Walk into that Prometric test center like John Travolta walked into the club in Saturday Night Fever—like a boss.
+Walk into that Prometric test center like John Travolta walked into the club in Saturday Night Fever: like a boss.